tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 that process items for the collections in the collections array.

-Child classes may declare as many steps as they want and can keep this default step to use this method for importer/exporter the items.
+Child classes may declare as many steps as they want and can keep this default step to use this method for exporter the items.
 But it is optional.

 ***